Alma / Ardmore Field Development, North Sea, United Kingdom

 Plans for redevelopment by EnQuest

-The Alma field development is in line with the UK Government's policy to stimulate indigenous production of oil and gas and increase security of energy supply.
+EnQuest announced its plans to redevelop the field in November 2011.
+Redevelopment of the field is in line with the UK Government’s policy to stimulate indigenous production of oil and gas and increase security of energy supply.
 Although Alma is a marginal field, development is feasible due to the current oil prices.
+The project also includes the development of the Galia field located in block 30/24b of P1825.

 "The field covers UK continental shelf blocks 30/24 and 30/25 and in water depths of 80m.
-It will be renamed Alma under the project."
+It is renamed Alma under the project."

-The redevelopment project consists of drilling six production wells and two water injection wells.
+The redevelopment project involved drilling six production wells and two water injection wells.
 Water injection is required due to low reservoir pressures at the field.
-The wells will be drilled from two drill centres located to the north and south.
+The wells were drilled from two drill centres located to the north and south.

-The production wells will be drilled from the northern drill centre and water injection wells from the southern drill centre.
-Production wells will be fitted with electrical submersible pumps to regulate flow rates.
+The production wells were drilled from the northern drill centre and water injection wells from the southern drill centre.
+One production well was drilled at the Galia field and was tied back to the northern drill centre.
+Production wells are fitted with electrical submersible pumps to regulate flow rates.

-A semi-submersible drilling rig will be used to drill the production and injection wells.
-Drilling activities are expected to commence in January 2012.
+A semi-submersible drilling rig, Ocean princess, was used to drill the production and injection wells.
+Drilling activities commenced in January 2012.

 The Uisge Gorm FPSO began operations in 1995 at the Fife field for Amerada Hess.
 It is capable of operating in water depths of more than 1,500m.
-The vessel will be modified to accommodate production from the Alma field.
+The vessel was modified to accommodate production from the Alma field.

-The turret, control systems and accommodation facilities will be upgraded.
-A new chemical injection skid, a first stage separator and new subsea control system equipment will be installed on the FPSO.
+The turret, control systems and accommodation facilities were upgraded.
+A new chemical injection skid, a first stage separator and new subsea control system equipment were installed on the FPSO.

 Exporting the oil produced

-Oil produced will be offloaded onto a shuttle tanker through a loading hose and tanker mooring system.
-The tanker will visit the field once every two weeks.
-Produced gas will be used to power the FPSO.
+Oil produced is offloaded onto a shuttle tanker through a loading hose and tanker mooring system.
+The tanker visits the field once every two weeks.
+Produced gas is used to power the FPSO.